Alex van Terheyden

 Walking further East along the coast you will notice an array of beach huts of various different sizes.
 Some on the beach and some slightly inland.
 Each beach hut jostling for the land it now possesses.
 Beach huts came into existence in early Edwardian days and since then have been a fixture on the British Coast ever since coming in and out of fashion every 10 years or so.
 With the current COVID Plandemic, the staycation for Brits has made them more popular than ever before.
 In trying to find out more about these bizarre sheds on the beach I discovered huts can be rented by the day and also week.
 Rental can range from £20-£100 a day depending on the hut and the week obviously a lot more.
 I’m not affiliated in any way to this company but if you are curious about renting a hut for a day you can visit the website beach-huts.com

 Leaving the Beach Huts behind and still heading East you will encounter the town of St. Leonards on Sea.
-The original part of the settlement was laid out in the early 19th century as a new town: a place of elegant houses designed for the well-off; it also included a central public garden, a hotel, an archery, assembly rooms and a church.
+The original part of the settlement was laid out in the early 19th century as a new town: a place of elegant houses designed for the well-off; it also included a central public garden, a hotel, archery, assembly rooms and a church.
 Today's St Leonards has extended well beyond that original design, although the original town still exists within it.
 And today's residents are with the greatest respect anything but well off.
 Of course, some of the big houses remain and I’m certain there are many who sip their lattes while nodding along to the wretch of a newspaper the guardian but a huge chunk of the people who now live in St Leonards are on the poverty line.
 Crack & Booze have replaced Victorian pursuits of grafting and leisure.
 Bottle Alley may have gotten its name from the wall made of bottles but the floors all year long I’m told are strewn with bottles of booze.

 Asylum seekers, drug addicts & the homeless are shipped down from London to stay in the numerous HMO’s that scatter the landscape.
-The old and retired who used to think this place was quaint and idyllic now avoid going out at night because of the Anti-Social behaviour by the dregs of society who are native & foreign-born.
+The old and retired who used to think this place was quaint and idyllic now avoid going out at night because of the Anti-Social behaviour of the dregs of society who are native & foreign-born.
 I have to admit the contrast here to Bexhill & later the manicured Hastings was telling.
-And as Queen Victoria’s statue looked on as life going by if the lady could see what was here today I think she might shed a tear in the winter months.
+And as Queen Victoria’s statue looked on as life went by if the lady could see what was here today I think she might shed a tear in the winter months.
 The glorious sunshine can make anything presentable I do wonder though what winters must be like here.

 Leaving St Leonards behind you connect with Hastings - In reality, due to the growth of the two towns, you wouldn’t know where one ended and the other began until you saw the sign.
 Both merge into one.
-However, it does become noticeable as you leave the Pier and the amusement rides behind Hastings becomes very picturesque and beautiful especially in the oldest parts of the town.
+However, it does become noticeable as you leave the Pier and the amusement rides behind Hastings becomes very picturesque and beautiful, especially in the oldest parts of the town.
 Money is very clearly here and neighbours keep up with the Jones by keeping their gardens as neat as can be making their miniature castles as presentable as possible.

-Hastings gives its name to the Battle of Hastings, which took place 8 mi (13 km) to the north-west at Senlac Hill in 1066.
+Hastings gives its name to the Battle of Hastings, which took place 8 mi (13 km) to the northwest at Senlac Hill in 1066.
 It later became one of the medieval Cinque Ports.
 In the 19th century, it established itself as a popular seaside resort, as the railway allowed tourists and visitors to reach the town.
 Today, Tourism has dwindled but Hastings remains a fishing port with the UK's largest beach-based fishing fleet.
 It has an estimated population just shy of 95,000.

 The start of the Norman Conquest was the Battle of Hastings, fought on 14 October 1066, although the battle itself took place 8 mi (13 km) to the north at Senlac Hill, and William had landed on the coast between Hastings and Eastbourne at Pevensey.
 It is thought that the Norman encampment was on the town's outskirts, where there was open ground; a new town was already being built in the valley to the east.
 That "New Burgh" was founded in 1069 and is mentioned in the Domesday Book as such.
 William defeated and killed Harold Godwinson, the last Saxon King of England, and destroyed his army, thus opening England to the Norman conquest.
 William caused a castle to be built at Hastings probably using the earthworks of the existing Saxon castle.